tomwhartung/jmws_accoutrements/affiliate_marketing/3-terms_of_service.md

 ## Requirements

-- The Terms of Service must be general yet specific enough to use on any of my sites
+- The Terms of Service (ToS) must be general yet specific enough to use on any of my sites
-- The Terms of Service should allow for:
+- The ToS should allow for:
   - Displaying AdSense ads
   - Selling (or giving away) images
   - Affiliate marketing